ForModLabUHel/forClimate/README_mottiprebas.md

 MOTTI_LOCATION=pathlib.Path("/Apps/MottiPrebas/MottiPrebas/")
 #Motti workbench
 MOTTIWB='mottiwb.exe'
+#Decimal point used in mottiwb depends on locale.
+DECIMALPOINT=','
 ```
 Edit the path strings for RHOME and MOTTI_LOCATION according to `R` and `mottiwb` installation locations respectively.
-MOTTIWB is the name of the Motti workbench binary.
+MOTTIWB is the name of the Motti workbench binary. `mottiwb` uses decimal marker according to locale.
+Change the default comma (',') if needed.

 To check `mottiprebas.py` and its runtime environment start the Python virtual environment,
 go to *forClimate* directory and type for command line help: